 - Cancel more than 24 hours in advance.

 - Ask your doctor (or a nurse or someone at the front desk) politely, and make it as easy for them as possible to provide a doctor’s note.

-- Provide the airline with as much information as possible about your medical condition, and follow up to check on the process of your cancellation fee waiver claim.
+- Provide the airline with as much information as possible about your medical condition, ask nicely, and follow up to check on the process of your cancellation fee waiver claim.

 More from SmarterTravel:

 - Healthcare Abroad: How to Find an English-Speaking Doctor or Clinic